alcappello/react-blog/README.md

 [Redux Form](https://redux-form.com/) is a great way to manage a form's state into Redux, and it comes with a fantastic documentation!
 Just like `react-redux`, it provides a bridge between React and Redux, this time with the more specific goal of supporting everything form related.

 #### React Router
+[React Router](https://github.com/ReactTraining/react-router) is an easy way to map different routes on the same web application and serve the related content without forcing the browser to reload the entire page.
+It's important to remember to use the Switch component from React Router to avoid to load more than one route at a time.

 ## Getting Started
 Checkout this repo, install dependencies, then start the gulp process with the following: